Allogeneic processed thymus tissue

-Allogeneic processed thymus tissue, sold under the brand name Rethymic, is a thymus tissue medical therapy used for the treatment of children with congenital athymia.
+Allogeneic processed thymus tissue, sold under the brand name Rethymic, is a thymus tissue therapy used for the treatment of children with congenital athymia.
+It is administered via a one-time surgical procedure where the tissue slices are implanted into the quadriceps muscle.
 It takes six months or longer to reconstitute the immune function in treated people.

 The most common adverse reactions include high blood pressure, cytokine release syndrome, low blood magnesium levels, rash, low platelets, and graft versus host disease.

-It was approved for medical use in the United States in October 2021.
+Allogeneic processed thymus tissue was approved for medical use in the United States in October 2021.
 Allogeneic processed thymus tissue is the first thymus tissue product approved by the U.S. Food and Drug Administration (FDA).

 Allogeneic processed thymus tissue is composed of human allogeneic (donor-derived) thymus tissue that is processed and cultured, and then implanted into people to help reconstitute immunity (improve immune function) in people who are athymic.
 Dosing is patient customized, determined by the surface area of the allogeneic processed thymus tissue slices and the body surface area of the patient.